team-dev-docs/mdx-parse-test-developer-docs/README.md

-# developer-docs
+# developer-docs 🚧

-This documentation is open source.
-We welcome feedback, suggestions, and PRs
+Our open source documentation is under construction.
+Refer to our [website](https://www.speakeasy.com/docs) for up-to-date docs!